-Generally, income is defined as all income from whatever source derived.
-Gross income includes wages, interest, dividends, rents, pensions, etc. Once gross income is defined, the U.S. tax code provides for certain deductions to arrive at taxable income.
-Ohio begins with federal taxable income and makes additional adjustments to arrive at OAGI.
-OAGI is found on Line 3 of the Ohio Income Tax Return.
+Generally, gross income is defined as all income from whatever source derived.
+Gross income includes wages, interest, dividends, rents, pensions, etc. Federal adjusted gross income (FAGI) means, in the case of an individual, gross income minus certain deductions allowed under U.S. tax law.
+Ohio's individual income tax return begins with FAGI and makes additional adjustments to arrive at OAGI, which is found on Line 3 of the Ohio Individual Income Tax Return.
+The business income deduction is found on Line 11 of Schedule A of the Ohio Income Tax Return.
+Line 11 is calculated using Ohio Schedule IT BUS.
+Adding Line 11 of Schedule A to Line 3 of the Ohio Income Tax Return will yield MAGI.